 Welcome to my TESOL Portfolio

 Thank you for visiting my TESOL E-Portfolio, where I have displayed many of the projects, assignments, blog posts and essays I completed while I was a student in the Graduate Certificate in TESOL (Teaching English to Speakers of Other Languages) program at the Pennsylvania State University.
 I hope that by reviewing this work, readers will gain a sense of my teaching philosophy and beliefs, the theoretical frameworks in which I work, and the ideas and research that inform my teaching practice.
-I have applied these principles at the educational institutions where I have worked and the English language programs for which I have provided expert advice and curriculum development.
+I have applied these principles at the educational institutions where I have worked and for which I have provided expert advice and curriculum development.
 To learn more about my work as an author, you can visit my Amazon or Goodreads author page.
 To learn about my work as a professional translator, please visit my profile and translation portfolio at proz.com.

 During my four semesters of study in the Penn State Graduate Certificate in TESOL program, I developed the following core competencies, which form the curricular goals of the program: